 I've never allowed myself to own my strengths, my talents, my intelligence.
 I've never allowed myself to fully accept compliments on my writing, to say how much of a good writer I am.
 To own my beauty and casually remind the world of how good-looking I am on a regular basis.
 To simply say and express how brilliant I am.
 I could never do it without shame and the fear that I'm doing too much with too little.
 I become so bashful when it comes to praising my own essence and each time I do it, it feels like I'm chipping off pieces of myself until there's nothing left.
 I aid in the erasure of myself each time I don't allow myself to shine and be great by deflecting compliments and literally humbling myself for no reason.

-Usually when you think of an unfriendly black hottie, you automatically think of that group of black highschoolers giving Cady the stinkeye in Mean Girls, right?
-Tea.
+Usually when you think of an unfriendly black hottie, you automatically think of that group of black high schoolers giving Cady the stinkeye in Mean Girls, right?
 But I don't think that's a wholly accurate representation of what a true unfriendly black hottie should be.
-It lowkey was kind of stereotypical which made it easy to look at them and automatically label them as mean and almost bully-like since they were basically mean no matter what.
+It was lowkey kind of stereotypical which made it easy to look at them and automatically label them as mean and probably bullies since they were basically mean no matter what.
 But being the observant person that I am, I like to think that Isis from Bring It On was the original Unfriendly Black Hottie™.
 There's a science to it and I've cracked the code.
 The formula essentially goes like this: being authentically you 24/7 + pure confidence = Unfriendly Black Hottie™.
-Just hear me out pls.
-And grab a snack.

 The act of being nice only puts you in a vulnerable position for people to project onto you and take advantage of you, it's such an unsafe and fruitless practice that we do.
 Everyone has different takes on what niceness looks like which is dangerous cause then you'll probably find yourself trying to conform to a bunch of other people's expectations in an attempt to please them and acceptably present as being nice.
 You see what I'm saying?
 Yes you do.